-Find out what documents you can use to provide proof on the NEC website.
+Find out what documents you can use to provide proof on freebus.scot and the NEC website.

 If you are aged 5 -15 years old, your parent/guardian/carer must apply for your NEC on your behalf.
 If you are aged 16-21 years old, you must apply by yourself.